What Makes a Material or Product Sustainable?

 Not every natural fabric is sustainable, and it is important to look at both how the fibers are grown, and also at how they are treated and turned into a fabric.

 The latest plant-based material to hit the eco-friendly fabric market in recent years is bamboo.
-With claims that it is anti-bacterial, fast drying and absorbent, there are many things to love about bamboo fiber.
+With claims that it can help fight climate change, is anti-bacterial, fast drying and absorbent, there are many things to love about bamboo fiber.
 But not all bamboo fabrics are created equal and it’s important to look at the different production processes involved, in order to understand where bamboo lies on the sustainability scale.

 Growing Bamboo Fiber